kobare/techietuts2022/_posts/ror/2022-07-06-ruby-on-rails-best-practices-2.markdown

 <br>
 ### 8. Prevent SQL Injection
 Do not supply user input as a database query without escaping quotes.
-If the user passes a single quote in an input text then the text after the single quote character is considered to be SQL statement.
+If the user passes a single quote in an input text, then the text after the single quote character is considered to be an SQL statement.
 This means that the text would have direct access to the database, putting the entire database at risk as the user might have entered malicious content.

 {% highlight ruby %}